-Third Party Verifier: An independent, third party company or organization approved by FSC International comprising expertise in, environmental and social harm and remedy required to verify compliance of remedy processes.
+Third Party Verifier: An independent, third party entity approved by FSC International with expertise in environmental and social harm and remedy required to verify conformity of remedy processes.

-The Organization: The person or entity holding or applying for certification and therefore responsible for demonstrating compliance with the requirements upon which FSC certification is based (Source: FSC-STD-01-001 V5-0).
+The Organization: The person or entity holding or applying for certification and therefore responsible for demonstrating compliance with the requirements upon which FSC certification is based (Source: FSC-STD-01-001 V5-2).

-Unacceptable Activities: As listed in the FSC Policy for Association:
+Unacceptable Activities: As listed in the FSC Policy for the Association of Organizations with FSC:

 - 1. Illegal logging or the trade in illegal wood or forest products - 2.
 Violation of traditional and human rights in forestry operations - 3.
 Destruction of high conservation values in forestry operations - 4.
 Significant conversion of forests to plantations or non-forest use - 5.
-Introduction of genetically modified organisms in forestry operations - Violation of any of the ILO Core Conventions As defined in the ILO Declaration on Fundamental Principles and Rights at Work (Source: FSC-POL-01-004 v2-0).
+Introduction of genetically modified organisms in forestry operations - 6.
+Violation of any of the ILO Core Conventions As defined in the ILO Declaration on Fundamental Principles and Rights at Work (Source: FSC-POL-01-004 V2-0).

-Very limited portion: The affected area shall not exceed 5% of the management unit, irrespective of whether the conversion activities have taken place prior to or after the organization is awarded with FSC Forest Management certification.
+Very limited portion: The affected area shall not exceed 5% of the management unit, irrespective of whether the conversion activities have taken place prior to or after the organization is awarded with FSC forest management certification.

-Verbal forms for the expression of provisions
+Verbal forms for the expression of provisions: